-Gas vs electric appliances
+Gas vs. electric appliances

 Save money and energy by researching your appliance options

 It’s fun to pick out brand new appliances, but you’ve got a lot of choices to make!
 Before you pick out your new appliance's color and features, you need to decide if you want gas or electric.
-There are benefits to both, so I’ve broken down the pros and cons to help you figure out which option is right for you.
+There are benefits to both, so we’ve broken down the pros and cons to help you figure out which option is right for you.

 Natural gas is almost always cheaper than electricity.
 Choosing all gas appliances can save you up to 30 percent on your utility bill.
 But while we all want to save on utility bills, there’s more money on the line than just utility costs.